 Pattern Recognition: Book Review

 Pattern Recognition was William Gibson’s first non-science-fiction novel, although it shares much of the style of his cyberpunk novels.
-It was published in 2003 as the first part of the ‘Blue Ant Trilogy’, named after the marketing/industrial espionage agency that appears in all three novels.
+He published it in 2003 as the first part of the ‘Blue Ant Trilogy’, named after the marketing/industrial espionage agency that appears in all three novels.

 Pattern Recognition: Logline